csu-tropical/csu-tropical/_posts/2023-09-28-Research-Scientist.markdown

 The Department of Atmospheric Science at Colorado State University is a large academic and research department in the Walter Scott, Jr. College of Engineering.
 We currently have twenty-three faculty members, eighty graduate students, over seventy full-time researchers and postdoctoral fellows, and an outstanding and dedicated support staff, that comprise one of the most research-active units at the university.
 The department conducts more than $14M in externally sponsored research each year and is nationally ranked near the top of its field.

+For full consideration, please submit applications by 20 October 2023.
 The full job description and link to apply are at [https://jobs.colostate.edu/postings/133947](https://jobs.colostate.edu/postings/133947)